bezzlab/bezzlab.github.io/README.md

 *As a PhD student:* We currently have a funded PhD studentship available, for a candidate from the UK or other EU country.
 For more information, contact Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk).

-*An an MSc students:* Our [MSc Bioinformatics programme](https://qmul.ac.uk/msc-bioinfo) is one of the most popular in Europe.
+*An an MSc student:* Our [MSc Bioinformatics programme](https://qmul.ac.uk/msc-bioinfo) is one of the most popular in Europe.
 Apply now for late September start.

 #### Contact